zhampel/zhampel.github.io/_pages/research.md

 distribution of cosmic rays gives us an idea of where these particles are coming from.
 In addition to probing cosmic ray source distributions, as with the Moon shadow, we also get a glimpse into the intervening magnetic field structure of interstellar space.
-In collaboration with my HAWC colleagues, we recently submitted our study of the cosmic ray anisotropy at TeV energies to the Astrophysical Journal, found [here](https://arxiv.org/abs/1805.01847) on the arXiv.
+In collaboration with my HAWC colleagues, we recently published our study of the cosmic ray anisotropy at TeV energies in the Astrophysical Journal, found [here](https://arxiv.org/abs/1805.01847) on the arXiv.